How to fix Laravel permission denied errors

 sudo: the sudo command is used to execute commands with superuser (root) privileges in the Linux or Unix operating system.

-chgrp: the chgrp command is used to change the group owner of a file or directory.
+chgrp: the chgrp command is used to change the ownership group of a file or directory.

--R: an option for the chgrp command that means “recursively.”
-It makes the command execute on all directories and subdirectories below the current directory.
+-R: is an option for the chgrp command that means “recursively”.
+It causes the command to be run on all directories and subdirectories below the current directory.

-In summary, the sudo chgrp -R command recursively changes the group owner of all files and directories below the current directory.
+In short, the sudo chgrp -R command recursively changes the ownership group of all files and directories below the current directory.

 sudo chmod -R g+w

-chmod: a command used to change the access permissions of a file or directory.
+chmod: is a command that is used to change the access permissions of a file or directory.

 -R: same as above

-g+w: an option for the chmod command that means “add write permission for the group.” “g” represents the group owner of the file or directory.
+g+w: is an option for the chmod command which means “add write permission for the group”. “g” is the group that owns the file or directory.

-In summary, the sudo chmod -R g+w command adds write permission for the group owner to all files and directories below the current directory.
+In short, the sudo chmod -R g+w command adds write permission for the owner group to all files and directories below the current directory.

 sudo find -type d -exec chmod g+s {} +